ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 {: #serverless-github-traffic-analytics-5}
 {: step}

 After the preparation, you configure and test the app.
-The app is written in Python using the popular [Flask](https://flask.palletsprojects.com/) microframework.
+The app is written in Python using the popular [Flask](https://flask.palletsprojects.com/){: external} microframework.
 You can add repositories for statistics collection or remove them.
 You can access the traffic data in a tabular view or as line chart.

 1. In a browser, open the URI of the deployed app.
 You should see a welcome page.
    ![Welcome Screen](images/solution24-github-traffic-analytics/WelcomeScreen.png){: caption="Welcome Screen" caption-side="bottom"}